Frequently Asked Questions

 A student who misses the PSAT/NMSQT test due to illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competitions.
 See "Entering the Competitions" for further information.

-What should a student do if his/her PSAT/NMSQT® Score Report Plus has an asterisk, indicating that entry requirements for NMSC programs were not met?
+What should a student do if his/her PSAT/NMSQT® Score Report Plus has an asterisk next to the Selection Index score, indicating that entry requirements for NMSC programs were not met?

 Compare responses to the entry items on the student's score report to the requirements listed on the National Merit® Scholarship Program and National Achievement® Scholarship Program pages.
 Entry requirements are also listed in the PSAT/NMSQT Official Student Guide.
 If the student made an error or plans have changed, write immediately to NMSC about it and NMSC will review the student's record.

-If the student's PSAT/NMSQT® Score Report Plus does not have an asterisk, indicating that entry requirements for NMSC Programs were met, does that mean the student will be recognized in one of NMSC's scholarship programs?
+If the student's PSAT/NMSQT® Score Report Plus does not have an asterisk next to the Selection Index score, indicating that entry requirements for NMSC Programs were met, does that mean the student will be recognized in one of NMSC's scholarship programs?

 About 1.5 million students meet entry requirements, but only approximately 55,000 of the highest scoring students receive program recognition.
 If a student's score qualifies him or her for recognition in the National Merit Program or National Achievement Program, the student will be notified through his or her high school in September following the PSAT/NMSQT® administration.